croethel/PassionProjectBetterMe/README.md

 My MVP will allow a user to create a profile and begin tracking their behaviors, which being able to see trends of how each area impacts their mental health and mood.

-I’ll do this using Python, Flask, Heroku and a SQL database to maintain records.
+I’ll do this using Python, Django, Heroku and a SQL database to maintain records.